Home About Us Research Family Support Advocacy Siblings & Youth Ask for Help Gallery Contact Us Donate Now →

 AB 703 Signed into California Law

-After sustained advocacy from foundation founders, Rayaan Kolte, Sahil Mehta, and a coalition of youth advocates and community members, AB 703 was signed into law in California — a major victory for pediatric cancer families statewide.
+After sustained advocacy from foundation founders and youth advocates, Rayaan Kolte delivered powerful testimony before the California State Assembly that helped move AB 703 across the finish line.
+The law was signed in 2024 — a major victory for pediatric cancer families statewide.

 2024NKF Advocacy Team